diku-dk/futhark/docs/package-management.rst

 This document describes ``futhark-pkg``, a minimalistic package manager inspired by `vgo <https://research.swtch.com/vgo>`_.
-A Futhark package is a downloadable collection ``.fut`` files and little more.
+A Futhark package is a downloadable collection of ``.fut`` files and little more.

 Basic Concepts
 --------------